Lance has lived in Olathe since 1979 and is a 1988 graduate of Olathe

 Brownback's 2004 Campaign, and a member of the Olathe Noon Rotary.

-Lance is Chairman of the House Judiciary Committee & serves on the House Committee on Corrections & Juvenile Justice as well as the House Rules Committee.
+Lance is Chairman of the House Judiciary Committee & serves on the House Elections Committee as well as the House Rules Committee.
 Lance is a Commissioner on the Uniform Law Commission and also serves on the Kansas Criminal Code Recodification Commission, the Kansas Judicial Council and the Kansas Judicial Council Advisory Committee on End of Life Issues.
 Lance has also previously served as a Special Assistant Attorney General for the State of Kansas .

 In 2005 Lance served as a member of the Attorney General's